pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 - Set the schedule to run overnight (e.g. between 1am and 2am `H 1 * * *`)
 - Add a `RELEASE_TYPE` string parameters and set to `nightly`

 Note: the Herbert build will trigger the downstream Horace build.
-To ensure the latest build artifacts are used the Horace build must be scheduled to trigger *after the Herbert build will have completed*.
+To ensure the latest build artifacts are used, the Horace build must be scheduled to trigger *after the Herbert build will have completed*.

 #### Pull requests